ppy/osu-wiki/wiki/Tournaments/HOT/1/en.md

 | #36 | 잉여여신 | 36 |

 - More detailed qualifiers result can be accessed via the statistics sheet inside [links section](#links).
-- Average rank is determined by `Σ position earned when playing the qualifiers mappool / amount of Qualifiers mappool`
+- Average rank was determined by `Σ position earned when playing the qualifiers mappool / amount of Qualifiers mappool`

 ## Ruleset